Effects of Bath Salts Use: Short-Term, Long-Term, Side Effects, and Treatment

-There are also many peer-support groups, such as 12-step programs, that can provide support and encouragement to those in recovery.
-The end goal for any treatment plan is to help patients return to a satisfying and productive life while avoiding relapse and a return to addiction.
+There are also many peer-support groups, such as 12-step programs, which can provide support and encouragement to those in recovery.
+The end goal of any treatment plan is to help patients return to a satisfying and productive life while avoiding relapse and a return to addiction.

 Find Bath Salts Treatment Programs